 Dressing

-- Add all dressing ingredients to a blender.
-Pulse until smooth.
+- Add all of the dressing ingredients to a blender and blend until smooth.
+If you prefer a thinner consistency, add a little water and blend again.
 Store in the refrigerator until ready to use.
-Add a little water if you like it thinner.

 Shrimp